ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 NEW TABLE

 The new columns would be:
-- Name
+- Name%
-- Zone Name
+- Zone Name%
-- Case Operating Temperature
+- Case Operating Temperature%
-- Case Length
+- Case Length%
-- Case Height
+- Case Height%

 (this table is primarly needed to establish the list of cases so additional values should be added that are easy)